harness/developer-hub/docs/platform/3_Authentication/3-single-sign-on-saml.md

 Once you have enabled Harness SSO with your Okta app, you can set up and enable Okta SAML authorization in Harness.

 To set up SAML authorization in Harness, link a [Harness user group](../role-based-access-control/add-user-groups) to an Okta user group.
 When an Okta user in that Okta user group logs in to Harness, they are automatically added to the associated Harness user group, and the user inherits all permissions and access assigned to that group.
-For more information about this, go to [RBAC in Harness](../role-based-access-control/rbac-in-harness).
+For more information, go to [RBAC in Harness](../role-based-access-control/rbac-in-harness).

 1. Set up SAML SSO in Harness as described in [SAML SSO with Okta](#saml-sso-with-okta).